lucidnz/uniform-thumbnails/README.md

 ### Alignment

 This sets the vertical alignment of the image inside the wrapper element.
 Images will always be centered horizontally.
 Options are `top`, `middle` and `bottom`.
 Default is `middle`.

     $('.image-wrapper').uniform_thumbnails({
       align: 'bottom'
     });

+## Demo

+There is an `index.html` in the root folder.
+Feel free to play around with it to see how things work.

 ## Bugs and Issues